Strong Quake Rattles Colombian Capital - UrduPoint

 The Colombian Geological Survey (CGS) put the magnitude of the quake at 6.1, while the US Geological Survey (USGS) reported it at 6.3.

-The Colombian agency said the earthquake struck at 12:04 pm (1704 GMT), with its epicentre in the town of El Calvario in the centre of the country, 40 kilometres southeast of Bogota.
+According to the CGS, the earthquake struck at 12:04 pm (1704 GMT), with its epicenter in the town of El Calvario in the center of the country, 40 kilometers south-east of Bogota.

 It was followed by a 5.9-magnitude aftershock, the agency posted on social media.

-Buildings shook and sirens sounded as thousands of panicked residents poured into the streets of the capital, gripping their cellphones as they called loved ones, AFP journalists observed.
+Buildings shook and sirens sounded as thousands of panicked residents poured into the streets of the capital, gripping their cellphones as they called loved ones, according to AFP journalists.

-"Strong tremor in Bogota.
-Let's remain calm and cautious.
-Please take all precautions against possible aftershocks.
-Calm, serenity and caution," said the mayor of the capital, Claudia Lopez, on the X social network.

-She said there were only "reports of people trapped in elevators and other minor events.
-Nothing serious."
-Social media users reported feeling the quake in the cities of Villavicencio, Bucaramanga, Tunja, and Ibague, all near the epicentre.